GeppettoAI/geppettoai.github.io/docs/COLLODI-1.md

 <h2>Background</h2>
 <p>While there has been some novel advancements in text-to-3D in specific areas.
 There has yet to be a fully end-to-end pipeline / model for creating fully textured 3D meshes in a reasonable amount of time.
 COLLODI aims to push the needle of generativeAI for 3D forwards significantly.</p>
 <h2>Method</h2>
 <p>By combining multiple state of the art methods into a single pipeline we demonstrate that COLLODI is capable of generating guidable 3D meshes from only text.
-Current methods rely or focus on one area of 3D creation while COLLODI represents an end-to-end pipeline for 3D mesh generation that includes zero-shot + texturing resulting in high-fidelity objects.</p>
+Current methods rely or focus on one area of 3D creation while COLLODI represents an end-to-end pipeline for 3D mesh generation that includes text or image + texturing resulting in high-fidelity objects.</p>
 <h3>Zero-Shot (Mesh creation)</h3>
 <p>Unlike recent work on 3D generative models which produce a single output representation, COLLODI directly generates the parameters of implicit functions that can be rendered as both textured meshes and neural radiance fields.
 We train COLLODI in two stages: first, we train an encoder that deterministically maps 3D assets into the parameters of an implicit function; second, we train a conditional diffusion model on outputs of the encoder.
 When trained on a large dataset of paired 3D and text data, our resulting models are capable of generating complex and diverse 3D assets in a matter of seconds.</p>
 <h3>One-Shot (Mesh creation)</h3>